-This is a lovely winter warmer.
+This recipe is so good in summer time.
 Coconut and lime always go beautifully together and the roasted root vegetables are so sweet and delicious.
-This is also a really colourful meal, perfect for those drab, cold days.
+This is also a really colourful meal which always makes it more appealing.
 And, just for reference quinoa is pronounced ‘ki-noir’…not ‘quin-oa’ as I have said for years.

 This recipe makes enough for two but you can always double or triple up and eat it in the week.
 The actual preparation doesn’t take that long but I would give it at least 45 minutes from start to finish.